 Consensus

-Monolythium uses CometBFT (formerly Tendermint) for Byzantine Fault Tolerant consensus.
+Monolythium uses LythiumBFT, a modified fork of CometBFT v0.38.19 that introduces quadratic proposer selection.
 This guide explains how consensus works.

 Overview